seedsofscience/seedsofscience.github.io/README.md

-Articles published in the [Seeds of Science](https://www.theseedsofscience.org) journal
+Depository for articles published in the [Seeds of Science](https://www.theseedsofscience.org) journal